crux-bphc/rideshare-server/README.md

-# rideshare-app
+# rideshare-server
-A carpooling app built for use at BITS Pilani, Hyderabad Campus
+Backend for a carpooling app built for use at BITS Pilani, Hyderabad Campus

 ## Steps to run
 Run `docker-compose up -d --build`